Kandahar Afghanistan Travel Guide

 Any visit to ancient sites calls for prior coordination with local authorities and a professional security team.
 Independent access is not advised.

-Old City of Kandahar (Shahr-e Kohna), including remnants of the citadel believed to be from Alexander the Great's time.
-Access is not allowed and dangerous due to unexploded ordnance (UXO) and insecurity.
+Old City of Kandahar (Shahr-e Kohna), including remnants of the fortress believed to be from Alexander the Great's time.
+Access is restricted and dangerous due to unexploded ordnance (UXO) and insecurity.
 Mundigak (Bronze Age site) is highly inaccessible and dangerous.

 Older parts of Kandahar city show traditional Afghan architecture (mud-brick homes, narrow alleyways, courtyards).
 Access for foreigners is severely constrained.